Virginia I-95 Bus Driver Faces Manslaughter, DUI And License Charges After Fatal Crash

 📌 Key Facts

-- Police identified the four family members killed in a burned car as Dmitri and Ecaterina Doncev (ages 45 and 44) and their children Emily (13) and Mark (7) of Greenfield, Massachusetts, and identified the fifth victim as a 25‑year‑old woman from Worcester.
+- Authorities identified the four family members killed as Dmitri and Ecaterina Doncev and their children Emily (13) and Mark (7) of Greenfield, Massachusetts; the fifth victim was identified as 25‑year‑old Priscilla Mafalda of Worcester, Massachusetts.

-- Virginia State Police publicly named the bus driver as Jing S. Dong, 48, of Staten Island, a naturalized U.S. citizen from China who obtained a commercial driver’s license in New York two years ago; authorities said criminal charges are pending.
+- Virginia State Police and federal officials identified the driver as Jing S. Dong, 48, of Staten Island, New York; officials say he is a naturalized U.S. citizen born in China who obtained a New York commercial driver’s license in 2024 and was operating a motorcoach for E&P Travel Inc., a company with four vehicles, 11 drivers and a 'satisfactory' FMCSA safety rating.

-- Transportation Secretary Sean Duffy said officials told him the driver 'does not speak English,' called that 'unacceptable,' and said the Department of Transportation is investigating New York licensing records, training documentation and the driver's history.
+- Transportation Secretary Sean Duffy said Dong does not speak English, called that 'unacceptable,' and said the Department of Transportation is reviewing New York licensing and training records and will scrutinize any company, trainer or school that put an unqualified driver on the road.

 Follow how coverage of this story developed over time